collincusce/redditbots/README.md

 This guide assumes a Ubuntu 14.04 Linux machine with python 2.7 installed on it.

 1. sudo apt-get install git
+2. sudo apt-get install sqlite3 libsqlite3-dev
-2. cd <directory you wish to hold the bot>
+3. cd <directory you wish to hold the bot>
-3. git clone <url to this repository>
+4. git clone <url to this repository>
-4. pip install -r requirements.txt
+5. pip install -r requirements.txt

 Now that it's installed, in order to run it you will need the following (assuming you own/mod the subreddit):